cs220s24/lopez-kirkpatrick-discordbot/README.md

 # Overview

-This is a simple discord bot that will respond to you if you say hello and tell you jokes that are from a redis database.
+This is a simple discord bot that can tell jokes.
+This Discord bot gets jokes from a redis database.
+There are commands to add a joke to the data base, get a random joke from the data base, and get a specific joke from the data base.
+You can also say hello to the bot, and it will greet you back!

 # Setup